aaronights/aarond.me/src/pages/blog/vans.md

 date: 2022-09-25
 ---

 Ever had issues with your job?
-OI course you have!
+Of course you have!

 When I talk about my job I have a tendency to rave about the amount of driving I do.
 It’s epic!
 For work I cover an area from Ohakune to Otaki.
 A while ago now, I transitioned from being a contractor to a bona fide full time employee.
 As part of that, I switched from using my personal car to being provided with a company car.